-The constant tug of those muscles on their point of origin near the elbow, where they attach to the bone, results in chronic inflammation and pain which are difficult to get under control.
+The constant tug of those muscles on their point of origin near the elbow, where they attach to the bone, results in ongoing inflammation and pain which are difficult to get under control.